rpellerin/rpellerin.github.io/content/running-calculators.md

   MASzonesInputChange()
 </script>

-## Session parser
+## Session parser - zones distribution

-To categorize the paces into zone 1 (below VT1), zone 2 (VT1 to VT2) or zone 3 (above VT2), the MAS value your entered at the top of this page will be used.
+To categorize the paces into zone 1 (below VT1), zone 2 (VT1 to VT2) or zone 3 (above VT2), the MAS value your entered at the top of this section will be used.

 <div style="display: flex">
 <textarea style="flex: 1 0 0" id="session_parser" rows="10" cols="0">